Sky Target

-Sky Target (スカイターゲット, Sukai Tāgetto) is a 1995 arcade game by Sega.
-A rail shooter featuring a number of planes including the default F-14D Super Tomcat, it is best remembered for its semi-official connection to Sega's earlier hit After Burner.
+Sky Target (スカイターゲット, Sukai Tāgetto) is a 1995 combat flight simulator arcade game developed and published by Sega.
+Featuring a number of planes including the default F-14D Super Tomcat, it is best remembered for its semi-official connection to Sega's earlier hit After Burner.
 Although never billed as a sequel, its overt similarities to the 1987 classic were nonetheless referenced in official promotional materials and recognized by the media.
 Plus, it features a revised version of the "After Burner" music theme within its soundtrack.

 In 1997, Sky Target was ported to Sega Saturn by external developer Appaloosa Interactive.
 The port retains the gameplay of the original but has completely redone cutscenes, a difficulty select option, and a new Ranking Mode.
 This version was also later released for Microsoft Windows exclusively in Japan.

 Gameplay

 Like After Burner, Sky Target places players in control of a modern fighter jet.
 Players can select from four planes: the F-14D Super Tomcat, Rafale M, F-16C, and F-15S/MTD.
 The camera follows in chase view (with two selectable follow distances), and players control movement with an analog flight stick.
 As in After Burner, moving the reticule over a target allows the player to lock on (denoted by a voice shouting "Fire!") and fire homing missiles.

 Unlike After Burner II, there is no throttle to control speed, nor an ability to barrel roll.
 After certain stages, players may have a choice of two different stages, an element later revisited in After Burner Climax.
-Also unlike After Burner, Sky Target has large, sci-fi-inspired bosses that need to be destroyed in a set amount of time in order to receive a score bonus.
+Also unlike After Burner, Sky Target has large, sci-fi-inspired bosses that must be destroyed in a set amount of time in order to receive a score bonus.

 In the Saturn version's Ranking Mode, each level is played individually, and players are graded on their performance.
 Sufficiently strong performances are rewarded with promotions, which unlock additional levels in the Ranking Mode, though there are no levels beyond those included in the regular game.